RyanPrindle/Weather-RP/README.md

 # Weather-RP
-A simple weather app with 3 day forecast using ForecastIO or WeatherUnderground An RP Project
+A simple weather app with 3 day forecast using ForecastIO or WeatherUnderground.
+An RP Project